NickOcaz/Vault-of-the-Surreal/README.md

 This error was caused by an undefined variable being accessed in the JavaScript code.
 To resolve this issue, I reviewed the code to ensure all variables were properly defined before being used.

-### A.I. for debugging
+### A.I. for Improving Code Performance

+Leveraging GitHub Copilot for improving code performance was a game-changer for this project.
+By utilizing Copilot's AI-driven suggestions, I was able to identify and implement performance optimizations across various parts of the codebase.
+This included refactoring inefficient code, optimizing database queries, and enhancing the overall responsiveness of the website.
+Copilot's ability to provide context-aware recommendations helped streamline the optimization process, ensuring that the website runs smoothly and efficiently, providing a better user experience for 80s horror movie enthusiasts.

 ![Insecure Requests](readme-images/errors/insecure_requests.png)

 ### Solution

-This error was due to insecure HTTP requests being made instead of HTTPS for Cloudinary access.
+The low core in best practices was due to an insecure HTTP requests being made instead of HTTPS for Cloudinary access.
 To fix this, I updated all external resource URLs in the code to use HTTPS, ensuring secure communication and compliance with modern web standards.
 However, Lighthouse performance still indicated an issue.
 By using Copilot, I found that implementing a 'Content Security Policy' (CSP) could enforce HTTPS requests.
 Copilot's initial suggestion was:

 ```html
 <meta http-equiv="Content-Security-Policy" content="default-src 'self' https:; img-src 'self' https:; script-src 'self' https:; style-src 'self' 'unsafe-inline' https:; upgrade-insecure-requests;">
 ```

 Despite this, the issue persisted.
-After several prompts, Copilot suggested adding 'block-all-mixed-content' to the policy, which resolved the issue.
+After several prompts with knowing we were on the right path, Copilot suggested adding 'block-all-mixed-content' to the policy, which resolved the issue.

 ```html
  <meta http-equiv="Content-Security-Policy" content="default-src 'self' https:; img-src 'self' https:; script-src 'self' https:; style-src 'self' 'unsafe-inline' https:; upgrade-insecure-requests; block-all-mixed-content;">